exokernel/pfp/README.md

 Parallel File Processor (PFP) is a Rust-based utility that recursively reads a directory and executes a specified command on each file in parallel.
 It's designed for efficient processing of large numbers of files by leveraging parallel execution.

+This is useful when you have a script that does some processing on a single file but you want to process a lot of files under some directory efficiently.
+The original use case was for running a script to compress, encrypt, and upload files to a cloud storage service, on a very large number of video files.

 ## Features

 - Recursive directory traversal